Water Damage Emergency Tips

 A Few Do's and Don'ts

 That’s it!
 The one thing you were not expecting to happen, happened.
-Your waterproofing was tested by some storm, or old pipes sprung a leak, or a once trusted appliance is now not so trustworthy.
+Your waterproofing was tested by some storm, or a once trusted appliance is now not so trustworthy.
 The water is there and it’s growing.
 It’s in the baseboards, it’s seeping up the drywall and you now have a water damage event.
 What’s next?